Does a Small Business Owner Really Need to Blog?

-The answer is YES for the following reasons -
+The answer is YES there is a short-term payoff for the following reasons:

 A well-written blog post helps establish credibility